benhauser/ml-lab/README.md

 }
 ```

-Very similar results to the cost function snippet.
+Very similar results to the _Cost Function_.
 Octave is the most elegant.
 Python is ok apart from that annoying `dot()` function call.
 And JavaScript is a hot mess.

 ## Conclusion

-Octave is the simplest and cleanest language of these three for performing Linear Algebra.
-It therefore carries my strongest recommendation for learning, studying, and prototyping machine learning problems.
+Octave has the simplest and cleanest syntax for performing Linear Algebra.
+It's a great choice for learning, studying, and prototyping Machine Learning problems.

 Python is close behind Octave in succintness.
 It has other things going for it however.
 It's a mainstream programming language with a huge userbase and massive library support.
 This makes it the go to choice for machine learning in industry.

-JavaScript is a clunky choice for performing Linear Algebra.
-I cannot recommend it as a primary platform for Machine Learning work.
+JavaScript is a clunky choice for performing Linear Algebra / Machine Learning.
 This hasn't stopped motivated people from [going ahead](https://cs.stanford.edu/people/karpathy/convnetjs/) and [doing it anyway](https://deeplearnjs.org/) so your mileage may vary.

-So, in conclusion, if you are a researcher and/or interested in understanding and manipulating machine learning algorithms at a low level then use Octave.
+In conclusion, if you are a researcher and/or interested in understanding and manipulating Machine Learning algorithms at a low level then Octave is a great choice.

-If you are in industry and are applying machine learning algorthms at scale then use Python.
+If you are in industry and are applying machine learning algorthms at scale then Python might be for you.

-Try to avoid JavaScript if you can.
+It's probably best to avoid JavaScript if you can.